Foliated Structure of The Kuranishi Space and Isomorphisms of Deformation Families of Compact Complex Manifolds

 (i) it extends as a diffeomorphism $\Phi$ of $\Cal K$ isotopic to the identity.

 (ii) the projection of every such extension on $K$ gives a diffeomorphism of $K$ whose germ at $0$ is not the germ of the identity. \endproclaim

 \demo{Proof} The first step of the proof is a very classical argument.
+Assume without loss of generality that $K$ is reduced.
 The function $h^0$ is known to be upper semi-continuous.
 The assumption that it is not constant in a neighborhood of $0$ implies then that it has a strict maximum at $0$.
 Take a basis of $H^0(K_0,\Theta_0)$.
-If every vector field of this basis could be extended to a vector field of the family $\Cal K$ (tangent to the fibers), at a point $t\in K$ close enough to $0$, they all would form a free family of dimension $h^0(0)$ of $H^0(K_t,\Theta_t)$, contradicting the inequality $h^0(t)<h^0(0)$.
+If every vector field of this basis could be extended to a vector field of the family $\Cal K$ (tangent to the fibers, globally smooth and holomorphic along the fibers), at a point $t\in K$ close enough to $0$, they all would form a free family of dimension $h^0(0)$ of $H^0(K_t,\Theta_t)$, contradicting the inequality $h^0(t)<h^0(0)$.

 Hence, there exists a global vector field $\xi$ on $K_0$ which cannot be extended as a vector field of $\Cal K$ tangent to the fibers.
-Let $\phi$ be the corresponding automorphism isotopic to the identity obtained by exponentiation for small time.
+Let $\phi$ be the corresponding automorphism of $K_0$ isotopic to the identity obtained by exponentiation for small time.
 By Lemma 2, there exists a diffeomorphism $\Phi$ of $\Cal K$ extending $\phi$ isotopic to the identity, proving (i).

 Now, for every such choice of $\Phi$, the induced diffeomorphism of $K$ cannot be the identity, even in germ, otherwise the global vector field of $\Cal K$ obtained by differentiating $\Phi$ would be tangent to the fibers and would extend $\xi$.
 Contradiction which proves the Proposition. $\square$ \enddemo